Kevin Vann: Bishop of Orange

-On November 1, 2020, Vann sued the former administrator of the Orange Catholic Foundation.
-Vann claimed that the administrator had defamed him by suggesting he wanted to obtain funds from the Foundation for COVID-19 pandemic relief, but actually use them for sex abuse claims against the diocese.
+In July 2019, Vann dedicated Christ Cathedral in Garden Grove, California.
+Originally serving as the Crystal Cathedral, the diocese purchased the building in early 2012 from the bankrupt Robert Schuller ministries.On November 1, 2020, Vann sued the former administrator of the Orange Catholic Foundation.
+Vann claimed that the administrator had defamed him by suggesting Vann wanted to obtain funds from the foundation for COVID-19 pandemic relief, but actually use them for sex abuse claims against the diocese.

+Vann speaks Spanish and Vietnamese.
+Within the United States Conference of Catholic Bishops (USCCB), Vann has been a member of the committees on marriage, family life, laity and youth, and the subcommittee on marriage and family life.